Become a Families First Program Parent Advisor

-To become a parent advisor, applicants will need to complete a six-day training, which is held once each summer.
-Topics in the curriculum cover a full range of issues specific to deaf and hard of hearing children, including: being deaf and communication issues and approaches, early auditory learning, literacy, visual language, spoken language through audition, cochlear implants, hearing aids, birth-12 months, play and concept development.
+Initial (or new) Parent Advisors will need to complete the basic six-day training, which is held each summer.
+Topics in the curriculum cover a full range of issues specific to deaf and hard of hearing children, including: being deaf and communication issues and approaches, early auditory learning, receptive and expressive language, cochlear implants, hearing aids, assistive devices, literacy, and play and concept development.
 For the practicing Parent Advisors, two trainings and other additional professional development opportunities are provided throughout the year.

-A parent advisor should have a bachelor's degree in a deaf-related field such as deaf education, speech pathology, audiology, or ASL interpreting, or have equivalent experience.
+A Parent Advisor should have a bachelor's degree in in a deaf-related field such as deaf education, speech pathology, audiology, or interpreting, or have equivalent experience.
 Those with degrees in other fields such as early childhood or special education may be considered if they have relevant experience such as being deaf, being the child of a deaf adult, having a deaf sibling or child, or have experience working with deaf children.

-After completing the six-day training, new parent advisors are added to our list of qualified providers.
-When a family in their region requests services, (usually within a 50 mile radius), we contact the parent advisor to see if they would be a good match for the family.
-Once a match is made, the parent advisor may begin making home visits.
-Our parent advisors typically serve between one and three families, depending on the number of children identified in their region.
-They may serve no more than six families.
-Families First is advertised through First Steps, local school districts, hospitals, Parents as Teachers, etc. Sometimes, however, it is several months before a new parent advisor receives their first assigned family.
+After completing the basic six-day training, new Parent Advisors are added to our list of qualified providers.
+When a family in their region requests services, (usually within a 50 mile radius), a Parent Advisor is matched and assigned to begin conducting home visits.
+Our Parent Advisors typically serve between one and three families, depending on the number of children identified in their region.
+They may serve no more than eight families.
+Families First Program is advertised through First Steps, local school districts, hospitals, Parents as Teachers, etc. Sometimes, however, it is several months before a new Parent Advisor receives their first assigned family.